 To become a Texas teacher candidates must pass the examinations required by Texas Legislature.
 The Texas Education Agency (TEA) administers these tests through a testing vendor.
 These tests are generally referred to as the Texas Examination of Educator Standards or "TExES" exams.
 Passing standards for the TExES exams are posted in 19TAC 151.
 Most teacher candidates take two exams, the EC-12 Pedagogy and Professional Responsibilities (PPR) exam, and a content area exam.
 Candidates who wish to teach any grade level from prekindergarten to grade six will need to take and pass the Science of Teaching Reading (STR).
-Candidates will need to have all exams passed before student teaching placement.
+Candidates will need to make one attempt on all exams before student teaching placement can be made.
 Refer to your degree plan to start early on planning ahead to work diligently toward passing stare required exams before student teaching.

-In order to take the TExES exam for certification, candidates must provide identification that matches the TEAL Login account information.
+To take the TEXES exam for certification, candidates must provide identification that matches the TEAL Login account information.